 In this work, we use two different resolution thermal cameras to play the role of low-resolution and high-resolution cameras.
-We use Grid-EYE thermal camera.and Lepton 3 as our two different inputs.
+For low-resolution camera, we use Grid-EYE thermal camera.
+Grid-EYE is a thermal camera that can output 8×8 pixels thermal data with $2.5^{\circ}C$ accuracy and $0.25^{\circ}C$ resolution at 10 fps.
+For the high-resolution one, we use Lepton 3.
 The specification of them are shown in Table I.